 This was a big budget film, with lavish costumes and sets designed to show off the possibilities of Technicolor photography.
 It’s also big in other ways: Huge battles, extended sword fights, heroic stunt work and full-blooded performances by the whole cast.
 For raw entertainment value alone, this is a Hollywood studio system classic, and was deservedly selected for preservation in the National Film Registry.

 Despite being wracked with numerous health problems in real life (He died at 50 with the body of an old man), on screen Flynn is the apotheosis of the virile, roguishly charming man of action.
-He was working with his frequent director Michael Curtiz (Who also directed Flynn in the thrilling Captain Blood and went on to make Casablanca), who clearly knew how to get the most out of Flynn.
+He was working with his frequent director Michael Curtiz (Who also directed him in my recommendations Captain Blood and The Sea Hawk), who clearly knew how to get the most out of Flynn.
 Flynn gets outstanding support from the rest of the cast, including Claude Rains as a fey Prince John and Basil Rathbone as the dastardly Sir Guy of Gisbourne.
 Olivia de Havilland, who worked with Flynn on eight films, was cast more for her looks than talent in her early career, but she became a better actress over time.
 She’s good enough here at portraying Marian’s growing awareness of the plight of the poor and her own love of Robin.
 The actors in the smaller parts also do well, especially Eugene Pallette as Friar Tuck.

 This is a particularly good film for kids, not only because the exciting story is easy to follow but also because it embodies admirable values.
 I love all the ethical shading of film noir, but there is also a place for movies that teach uncomplicated moral lessons: The rich have an obligation to the poor, and good people must fight back when the strong exploit the weak.
 Roger Ebert, who loved this movie, said it beautifully: “In these cynical days when swashbucklers cannot be presented without an ironic subtext, this great 1938 film exists in an eternal summer of bravery and romance”.